nzchris73/aoo-mozilla-en-dict/README.md

 Users who prefer **-ize** spellings may wish to use the Oxford English Dictionary **(OED)** variant included in my LibreOffice extension, which follows British spelling conventions while preferring **-ize** endings.

+**EN_CA UPDATE:** Starting on 1 September 2026, the Canadian dictionary will accept both -ise and -ize verb forms, together with commonly used U.S. medical terms.

 ---

 ## Suggesting Words and Corrections